sampsyo/home/_drafts/gator.md

 With geometry baked into the type system, we can also go one step farther and automatically generate the transformation code.
 Gator supports an `in` expression that searches for a transformation from one reference frame or coordinate system to another.
-For example, if we mark `uModel` as the *canonical* transformation from model space to world space, then `in world` suffices to manage homogeneous coordinates and the reference-frame change:
+For example, if we mark `uModel` as the *canonical* transformation from model space to world space, then `in world` suffices to manage both the reference-frame change and the detour through homogeneous coordinates:

 ```glsl
 auto lightDir = normalize(uLightPos - (vPosition in world));